Margaret Nowell Graham: Personal life

-She died on March 31, 1942 and is buried at the Salem Cemetery in Winston-Salem, North Carolina.
-In her honor, there was a Margaret Nowell Graham Art Fund for high school students, managed by the Winston-Salem Foundation, and there is a Margaret Nowell Graham Memorial Lecture Fund at the Peabody Essex Museum in Salem, Massachusetts.
+She died on March 31, 1942, and is buried at the Salem Cemetery in Winston-Salem, North Carolina.
+In her honor, there is a Margaret Nowell Graham Art Fund for high school students, managed by the Winston-Salem Foundation with awards to students at the Sawtooth School for Visual Art.
+In addition, there is a Margaret Nowell Graham Memorial Lecture Fund at the Peabody Essex Museum in Salem, Massachusetts.